mlabs-haskell/plutus-specification-language/families/Typed.md

 `CentralExchange` script address as a parameter to every oracle there'd be a cyclic dependency.
 We can't close the type family this way.

-One workaround is to rely on an NFT whose sole token is carried by our `CentralExchange`.
+One workaround is to use an NFT whose sole token is carried by our `CentralExchange`.
 The NFT identity can be supplied as a parameter to every oracle as well as the exchange, so there's no cyclic dependency.
 With this addition we can close our dApp so it looks [as follows](NFT.md).